RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/3-api-apps.md

 ## Get help

 Do you have questions ?
-Or do you have troubles authenticating your app?
+Or do you have trouble authenticating your app?
 Get in touch with us on the [Request Hub](https://join.slack.com/t/requesthub/shared_invite/enQtMjkwNDQwMzUwMjI3LTc5NDRmN2YyMTVhZTBjNDE2MWU2YTBlYWIzYmJlYzNkMWQ5MzVmYzEzNGVmYjliNDQ4MjkyNTBiYjk4MDk3ZGE).